Blood donations and blood treatments

 Therapeutic Use Exemptions

-If athletes wish to donate thrombocytes or peripheral blood stem cells or require one of the prohibited treatments mentioned above, a TUE is required.
+If athletes need a blood transfusion or other therapy that is prohibited according to the Prohibited List for health reasons, a TUE is required.
 The TUE Wizard will show you at what time and to which anti-doping organization the TUE application must be submitted.

 Support and Contact